9 Banned Foods That Could Land You in Hot Water

 This delicious spice gives Szechuan dishes their distinctive tingly heat.

 Photo Credit: Lcc54613/iStock/GettyImages

 Fresh Szechuan Peppercorns

-The New York Times," was banned in 1968 for agricultural reasons.
+New York Times.
 The peppercorns were thought to carry a bacterial disease that could harm citrus crops in the States.

 Now for some better news: In 2005, the USDA first

-lifted restrictions on imported, dried Szechuan peppercorns and then, subsequently raw Szechuan peppers.
+lifted restrictions on imported, dried Szechuan peppercorns and then, subsequently, raw Szechuan peppers.
 You can find them at Asian grocery stores and add them to stir-fried dishes or mapo tofu without any worry.
-More dried berry than an actual peppercorn, they can be ground or used whole.
+More a dried berry than an actual peppercorn, it can be ground or used whole.

 Photo Credit: coffeekai/iStock/GettyImages